-- Interpreter at the Police Station
+- Interpreters at the Police Station

 - Interpreter as a Witness in Court

-- Interpreter as an Interpreter at Court
+- Interpreter for a Witness at Court

-- Interpreter for the defendant
+- Interpreter for a Defendant at Court

 - Special Provision in Wales for the Welsh Language

 - Witnesses who are Deaf or have a Speech Impairment

 The right to an interpreter is an integral part of the right to a fair trial.
 It is a principle of English common law that the Defendant must be able to understand the charges made against them and be able to properly defend themselves.
 The right is also enshrined in the European Convention on Human Rights.